The short answer

 Indoor enrichment is the difference between a satisfied BC and a destructive one.

-- Trick training — teach 1–2 new tricks per week.
+- Trick training.
+Teach one or two new tricks per week.
 BCs learn faster than any other breed.
-5–10 minute sessions, 3–4x/day.
+Five to ten minute sessions, three or four times a day.
 Variety: spin, paw, high-five, “leave it,” “place,” “drop it,” roll over, beg, take a bow

-- Stuffed Kongs as crate downtime — a bored BC in a crate is a chewing BC; a Kong-occupied BC is a calm BC
+- Stuffed Kongs as crate downtime.
+A bored BC in a crate is a chewing BC.
+A Kong-occupied BC is a calm BC

-- Heel work / impulse control practice — 5–10 minutes “wait,” “stay,” “leave it”
+- Heel work and impulse-control reps.
+Five to ten minutes practising “wait,” “stay,” and “leave it”

-- “Free shaping” sessions — capture and reward new behaviours your BC offers spontaneously.
+- Free-shaping sessions.
+Capture and reward new behaviours your BC offers spontaneously.
 Builds creativity and engagement

 Are herding alternatives like treibball or instinct testing worth doing?